LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

    :alt: Tax Exemption Settings

 .. seealso::
    There are many :guilabel:`Tax Exemption Kind (Natura)` and :guilabel:`Law Reference` codes.
 Make sure you check the latest version available to get the latest information on:

    - `Italian authorities documentation <https://www.agenziaentrate.gov.it/portale/web/guest/aree-tematiche/fatturazione-elettronica>`_
    - `Official guide on Tax exemption  <https://www.agenziaentrate.gov.it/portale/documents/20143/451259/Guida_compilazione-FE-Esterometro-V_1.9_2024-03-05.pdf/67fe4c2d-1174-e8de-f1ee-cea77b7f5203>`_

 .. note::
-   If you need to use a different kind of :guilabel:`Exoneration`, go to :menuselection:`Accounting --> Configuration --> Taxes`, select a similar tax, then click on the cog icon and select :guilabel:`Duplicate`.
+   If you need to use a different kind of exoneration, go to :menuselection:`Accounting --> Configuration --> Taxes`, select a similar tax, then click on the cog icon and select :guilabel:`Duplicate`.
 In the :guilabel:`Advanced Options` tab, add the :guilabel:`Exoneration` and :guilabel:`Law Reference`.
 To confirm click on :guilabel:`Save`.